The Coronavirus Job Retention Scheme (furlough) ended on 30 September 2021.

-The Coronavirus Job Retention Scheme has been introduced to protect jobs during the Coronavirus crisis.
-Our specialist Employment law solicitors answer your questions about how furlough leave works and furloughed employees’ rights..
+The Coronavirus Job Retention Scheme was introduced to protect jobs during the Coronavirus crisis.
+Our specialist Employment Law solicitors answer your questions about how furlough leave works and furloughed employees’ rights.
+For FAQs for Employees about the Extended Coronavirus Job Retention Scheme (ECJRS) click here

 The scheme covers full-time, part-time, employees on agency contracts, employees on flexible, fixed term or zero hours contracts as well as apprentices.